gurub109/SMART-Health-Card/README.md

 The [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html) describes the clinical information necessary to create [SMART Health Card](https://healthwallet.cards/) identifying vaccination and laboratory testing status for infectious diseases such as [COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/index.html).

 The implementation guide (IG) defines how **Issuers** who are entities responsible for giving vaccinations or reporting laboratory results such as health systems, pharmacies, clinical labs, doctor offices, etc., should produce the FHIR resources.
-The **Holder** who received the vaccination can represent the credentials to **Verifiers** who read and analyze the FHIR resources described in the IG.
+The **Holder** who received the vaccination can present the credentials to **Verifiers** who read and analyze the FHIR resources described in the IG.
 The data flow follows the standard defined by [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).

 ![image](https://user-images.githubusercontent.com/26188338/124400768-2cf67100-dce2-11eb-824b-c58c9c3465dc.png)